elgw/deconwolf/README.md

 ## Building and installing
-Deconwolf runs on 64-bit machines with x86_64 architecture, it has been built and installed on Ubuntu 20.04 and macOS Big Sur.
+Deconwolf runs on 64-bit machines with x86_64 architecture, it has been built and installed on Ubuntu 20.04 and macOS Big Sur and Windows 10.
 I've collected instruction for other systems [here](INSTALL.md)

 ### Ubuntu 20.04
 Ensure that the required packages are installed